v-scornell/MD-100T00-Windows10/Instructions/Labs/1301-Recovering using Driver Rollback.md

 17. When the computer starts, sign in as **Adatum\\Administrator** and use **Pa55w.rd** as the password.

->   *Note: As the keyboard is not working you need to use the onboard keyboard
->   to enter the password*
+    _**Note**: As the keyboard is not working you need to use the onboard keyboard to enter the password._

 1. Verify that the words Safe Mode appear in all four corners of the desktop.
     Right-click the **Start** icon, and then select **Device Manager**.